 Why Create Your Own Post Templates?

-When you’re just starting to populate your new blog with content, the default WordPress post template that came with your theme may be the only one you need.
+When you’re just starting to populate your new blog with content, the default WordPress post template that came with your current theme may be the only one you need.
 With tools for creating and styling text and adding other content like images, the basic post editor allows users to designate categories for different kinds of content or post types.
 With custom post templates it’s also possible to create a WordPress blog post template for content created by individual authors or to add a distinctive appearance to selected posts for higher visibility.

-But with custom templates for single posts and post types, you can customize the appearance and content of these different kinds of posts.
+But with custom theme templates for single blog posts and post types, you can customize the layout and content of these different kinds of posts.
 This allows you to quickly and consistently add all the elements for a particular kind of post and make those different post types easier for readers to recognize and read.
 For example, a health and wellness website might want to have separate post types for categories like “recipes” and “workouts”—or to alert readers to featured content.
 Creating different templates for these different purposes can make it easier to add the appropriate content without re-creating the format every time.

 The prospect of creating your own custom blog post templates can be daunting if you don’t have experience working with WordPress files and the code that creates them.
 Now, though, a number of plugins and page builders are available alongside the “traditional” method of modifying or adding code in the WordPress theme files.
 Those tools make it possible for new users to create a custom post and page templates with drag-and-drop ease.
 Here’s a rundown of these three methods for designing your own post templates to help you create a successful WordPress blog.